mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.2/index.md

 # Issues Fixed in DC/OS 1.11.2

+- COPS-3195 - Mesos: Fixed an issue as of which the authentication token refresh would not be performed. [enterprise type="inline" size="small" /]
 - DCOS-14199 - Consolidated the Exhibitor bootstrapping shortcut by atomically reading and writing the ZooKeeper PID file.
 - DCOS-20514 - Added licensing information to the diagnostics bundle.
 - DCOS-21596 - Added local user to LDAP group if local username matches LDAP username. [enterprise type="inline" size="small" /]
+- DCOS-21611 - The IP detect script and fault domain detect script may now be changed with a config upgrade.
 - DCOS-22128 - Fixed an issue in the Service view of DC/OS UI, when cluster has pods with not every container mounting a volume [enterprise type="inline" size="small" /]
+- DCOS-22133 - DC/OS IAM: Fixed a rare case where the database bootstrap transaction would not insert some data. [enterprise type="inline" size="small" /]
+- DCOS_OSS-2317 - Consolidated pkgpanda's package download method.
+- DCOS_OSS-2335 - Increased the Mesos executor re-registration timeout to consolidate an agent failover scenario.
 - DCOS_OSS-2360 - DC/OS Metrics: metric names are sanitized for better compatibility with Prometheus.
 - DCOS_OSS-2378 - DC/OS Net: Improved stability of distribution protocol over TLS. [enterprise type="inline" size="small" /]
 - DC/OS UI: Incorporated [multiple](https://github.com/dcos/dcos/pull/2799) fixes and improvements.